CAC Payback Calculator

 Frequently Asked Questions

-Under 8 months is top-quartile (elite).
-8–15 months is above median (healthy).
-15–24 months is below median (caution).
-Over 24 months raises capital efficiency concerns.
-Series A investors typically want payback under 18 months; top growth funds prefer under 12.
+A good SaaS payback period is under 12 months.
+Top-quartile SaaS companies achieve CAC payback in 8 months or less.
+12–15 months is above median.
+15–24 months is acceptable but shows capital-efficiency challenges.
+Over 24 months exposes the business to significant churn risk.
+Series A investors typically want SaaS payback period under 18 months; top growth funds prefer under 12.

 How does churn affect CAC payback period?